Back to Tennessee

 Plain English Breakdown

-This bill requires Tennessee high schools to provide students in U.S. government and civics courses with three civic engagement field days, one focusing on each branch of government.
+For the 2026-2027 school year, and each school year thereafter, this bill requires each public high school to provide students who are enrolled in a United States government and civics course with three civic engagement field days, with one field day for each of the three distinct branches of government.

 What This Bill Does